15 Native Plants for the Midwestern Garden

 Add low-maintenance beauty to your yard with these tough native plants.

 Try this enchanting plant in your shade garden.
-Its hooded, green flowers arise to reveal little Jack poking out against rusty red markings on the inside of the "pulpit."
-If you're lucky, the flowers will set bright red clusters of berries in the fall for an extra season of interest.
+Hooded green flowers reveal little Jack poking up into rusty red markings on the inside of the "pulpit."
+If you're lucky, the flowers will set bright red clusters of berries in the fall, for an extra season of interest.

 Name: Arisaema triphyllum